-- Section 27.1, "Introduction" - Section 27.2, "Installation and Configuration" - Section 27.3, "Working with XREF using the ESB Cross-References KMs" - Section 27.4, "Knowledge Module Options Reference"
+- Section 29.1, "Introduction" - Section 29.2, "Installation and Configuration" - Section 29.3, "Working with XREF using the SOA Cross-References KMs" - Section 29.4, "Knowledge Module Options Reference"

-Oracle Data Integrator features are designed to work best with Enterprise Service Bus (ESB), including integration interfaces that load a target table from several source tables and handle cross-references.
+Oracle Data Integrator features are designed to work best with Mediator, including integration interfaces that load a target table from several source tables and handle cross-references.

-Cross-referencing is the Oracle Fusion Middleware Function, available through its Enterprise Service Bus (ESB) component, and leveraged typically by any loosely coupled integration, which is truly built on the Service Oriented Architecture.
+Cross-referencing is the Oracle Fusion Middleware Function, available through its BPEL process service component or Oracle Mediator service component, and leveraged typically by any loosely coupled integration, which is truly built on the Service Oriented Architecture.
 It is used to manage the runtime correlation between the various participating applications of the integration.